 WELCOME!

-Starting on July 1, 2023, I will be Assistant Professor in the Department of Spanish and Portuguese at UCLA.
-I am currently a Chancellor’s Postdoctoral Fellow in the American Indian Studies Center, mentored by Harold Torrence.
+I’m an Assistant Professor in the Department of Spanish and Portuguese at UCLA.
+I was previously a Chancellor’s Postdoctoral Fellow in the American Indian Studies Center.

-I received my PhD in Linguistics at the University of Maryland, College Park (UMD) in 2021, under the direction of Maria Polinsky and Omer Preminger.
+I received my PhD in Linguistics at the University of Maryland, College Park.
 My dissertation “Identity Conditions on Ellipsis” is available here.

 The wonderful members of my UMD cohort (collectively known as SMAART) were Sigwan Thivierge, Mina Hirzel, Anouk Dieuleveut, Aaron Doliana, and Tyler Knowlton.